 Alloy wheels are one of the most commonly-posted items in the UK, which may surprise you due to their size and weight.
 With traders, mechanics and people simply looking to trade in their wheels for newer models, there are many people who need to be able to send alloy wheels in the post.
 If you are one of those people, Parcelbroker can offer you a range of options when it comes to choosing an alloy wheel delivery service.

-Follow our recommendations for posting and packing your alloy wheel to reduce the risk of damage in transit, and how to choose the best courier to make sure your alloy wheels are delivered safely and securely, and in the most efficient manner.
+Read on to find out how best to package your alloy wheels before posting them to reduce the risk of damage in transit, and how to choose the best courier to make sure they are delivered safely and securely, and in the most efficient manner.

 Wrap the wheels

 For many people, their car is their passion and they take real pride in having a great set of alloy wheels.
 For this reason, it’s vital to ensure alloy wheels are protected from scratches and dents when in transit, as this can completely ruin the look of a set of shiny new wheels.
 This is where good wrapping comes in; when sending your alloy wheels in the post, we recommend taking time to ensure they are wrapped as well as possible.

 We recommend wrapping each wheel in multiple layers of bubble wrap.
 This should protect them from impact damage, as well as the nightmare scenario of water damage.
 Take extra care to reinforce the protection around the face of the alloy - this is the area where you really don’t want any scratches.
 Secure the bubble wrap with strong parcel tape and you’re ready to box the wheel!

 The next step in packaging your alloy wheels is to find an appropriate cardboard box for them to go in.
 As always, the item should fit snugly inside the box, and there should not be too much excess space around it.